SamarthUrane/Publisher_Subscriber/readme.md

     "message": "your_message"
 }
 - **Description:** Add a message in the given topic and all its subscribers will get notified using mail
+- **Note:** Test this on deployed website because in local server it will not send mail due to early timeout.
+Other functionality will work just fine

 #### Get all Messages